The ‘boda-boda’ was born on the border of Uganda and Kenya.

 Inspired by this business opportunity, requiring little outlay besides a bicycle, good leg muscles, rear cushion and footrests, bicycle taxi services sprung up in more locations in Kenya and Uganda, eventually covering any area where the road was flat, and particularly around markets and shopping centres.

 Kampala is a very hilly city, so bicycle taxis could only be used in certain areas, and motorcycle taxis soon sprung up to cater for the extra demand.
 Motorcycles now account for the overwhelming majority of ‘boda-boda’ taxis.
 There are over a million in Uganda, with around 800,000 in Kampala.
 You can see motorcycle boda-bodas in the foreground of the picture below, in Nakivubo Market, while a bicycle boda-boda passes a police water-cannon truck.
 (There had been riots here the month before by vendors, following a fire at the market).

-This vintage RMI bicycle from India is in good unrestored cosmetic condition and ready to ride.
-It’s the same as many of the bicycle taxis I saw during my visit to Kampala.
-It’s fitted with a cushion I brought back from Uganda for the passenger to sit on.
-I also have a pair of rear axle steps for the passenger’s feet and a set of boda boda pedals, but I’ve not fitted them yet.
+This vintage Hero bicycle from India is in good unrestored cosmetic condition and ready to ride.
+It’s the same as many of the bicycle taxis I saw during my visit to Kampala, and is fitted with the two essential ‘bodo-boda’ accessories I brought back with me, a cushion for the passenger to sit on and a pair of rear axle steps for the passenger’s feet (below).
+It also has a set of ‘boda-boda’ pedals.

 I was only in Uganda for a 6-day visit.
 My old friend had moved there the year before, and was helping me with some internet work, to create the live bidding website for my big vintage bicycle auction.